pzit0/botany563-final/ortholog-search-procedure.md

 ## ok I think I got it
 Now instead of getting 14 proteins, I'm getting 30.
 Still have to re-implement getting genome coverage though.
 And I guess the assembly saerch problem there's not much else I can do.
 I'm checking the missing ones again, (I now have 6), and I'm missing Salmon
 Louse.
 I don't really know the others, so I don't care much.
-But I'll try to fix it for this one.
+But I'll try to fix it for this one. it's literally bc it doesn't show up on the assembly search. fine.
+I guess I'll have to add those by myself.
+In the meantime I'll try getting the original paper id and the nucl sequence?

 # Feb 16, 2023: Filtering works!
 ## progress on filter():